uchicago-cs/cmsc22000/website/syllabus.rst

 Prerequisites
 ~~~~~~~~~~~~~

 Students must have taken CMSC 14200.
-We recommend taking the class within
+We recommend taking CMSC 22000 no later than
-a year of completing CMSC 14200.
+a year after completing CMSC 14200.

 Space permitting, in Spring 2025 we may allow students who took CMSC 15200
 or CMSC 16200 to take the class, with the understanding that they may need